benajnim/jquery-titlealert/README.markdown

     requireBlur:true,
     stopOnFocus:true,
     duration:10000,
-    interval:500
+    interval:500,
+    autoResetTitle:false,
+    endStateTitle:"Alerting complete!"
 });
 </pre>

-Flash title bar with text "Hello World!", if the window doesn't have focus, for 10 seconds or until window gets focused, with an interval of 500ms
+Flash title bar with text "Hello World!", if the window doesn't have focus, for 10 seconds or until window gets focused, with an interval of 500ms.
+When flashing is complete, set the title bar to "Alerting complete!"

 Parameters and Options
 ----------------------